Notice of Privacy Practices

 COMPLAINTS

-If you believe your privacy rights have been violated, you may file a complaint without fear of retaliation.
-You will not be retaliated against for filing a complaint.
+You may file a complaint if you believe your privacy rights have been violated.
+You will not be retaliated against.

 11010 Harbor Hill Drive #B-353